 Alternative to In-Person Training:

-If you were unable to attend one of the in-person sessions, you'll need to complete the YQCA program online at http://yqca.learngrow.io.
+If you were unable to attend one of the in-person sessions, you'll need to complete the YQCA program online, at your own expense, at http://yqca.learngrow.io.
 Log in with your 4HOnline profile and complete the training online.

 Frequently Asked Questions:

 - QUESTION: I'm wondering if members whose certification has not expired under PQA for the swine project still need to complete the new YQCA program.
 They sound similar in content.
 ANSWER: According to the information I have received, youth with multi-year PQA certification will be grandfathered in until that certification expires.